On October 1, 2, and 3, #ShareYourPower by donating blood! Come see the EFS team in the UPM lobby on the ADV Campus to make your donation!

 Undergraduate and graduate students in Medicine or Midwifery can now select their elective courses for the 2019–2020 academic year.
 You can find all the documents you need to make your selection here.

-Please review the list of available courses and return your completed course selection form to Ms. Teissier by September 17, 2019.
+Review the list of available course units and return your completed course selection form to Ms. Teissier by September 17, 2019.

-Select the form that corresponds to your academic program:
+Select the form that corresponds to your degree program: